ebritsyn/obormot/README.md

 bounding boxes, draws them in the input image and sets corresponding labels (emojis :smiling: and :neutral:) on found faces

-## Getting Started

-TBD

 ### Prerequisites

-You need the following python libraries to use the bot
+You need to install the following python libraries to run the bot on your machine

 ```
 numpy